 A number of medical isotopes can only be produced on a large scale in a reactor.
 This is the case for most of the therapeutic medical isotopes and currently also for the well-known diagnostic isotope molybdenum-99.

 In addition to producing isotopes using nuclear reactors, there are also non-nuclear production alternatives.
 There is a technique to produce medical isotopes using so-called cyclotrons, or accelerators.
 Experimentation with this technique is ongoing.
-Cyclotrons can produce isotopes such as iodine-123 (for diagnosis of thyroid function), thalliuym-201 and rubidium-82 (with which doctors can detect heart disease).
+Cyclotrons can produce isotopes such as fluor-18 (widely used for PET scans), iodine-123 (for diagnosis of thyroid function), thallium-201 and rubidium-82 (with which doctors can detect heart disease).
 Cyclotrons will never be able to replace reactors, but they can complement each other.

-One of the alternative techniques attracted the attention of high-tech company ASML a few years ago.
-The ‘Lighthouse Initiative’ hopes to have the isotope molybdenum-99 available for diagnosis in the future.
-This project is still in an early development phase and the technology has yet to be proven.
+The Lighthouse Initiative (Belgium) and Shine Medical Technologies LLC (SHINE) (USA) hope to have the isotope molybdenum-99 available for diagnosis in the future.
+These projects are still in a development phase and the technology has yet to be proven.

 Different production techniques needed side by side

 PALLAS embraces initiatives such as Lighthouse and SHINE.
 After all, it is essential that there are enough medical isotopes available.
 The expectation is that the demand for medical isotopes will become so large in the future that we will need all different techniques for the production of isotopes alongside each other.
 In addition to SHINE and Lighthouse, PALLAS keeps a close eye on all alternative technologies and, in its business case, takes into account the success of one or more of them in the future.